Cyprus, Nicosia

 Can frozen shrimp be used?

-Yes, the wine can be replaced with fish or vegetable broth.
+Yes, wine can be replaced with fish or vegetable broth, but the flavor will be less pronounced.

-Follow us on our Instagram and Telegram we share a lot of useful and interesting information about traditional dishes in Cyprus!
+Follow us on Instagram and Telegram — we share lots of useful and interesting information about traditional Cypriot dishes!

 Only registered users can leave comments.
 To comment, log in to your account or create a new one →